natemcmaster/blog/src/_posts/dev/2017-02-01-project-json-to-csproj-part2.md

 These commands allow you to mix **dotnet.exe** and **MSBuild.exe** command line flags by adding dotnet-cli flags first and MSBuild flags last.

-For example these are also equivalent
+For example, these are also equivalent
 ```
 dotnet build --framework netcoreapp1.0
 dotnet build /p:TargetFramework=netcoreapp1.0